syler11/MS3-ProGroup-App/README.md

 #### User Stories Feature Five
 -	User Story 5.1: Add Profile - As an admin user I can add a new profile by typing a Group name, Contact name, Contact Email, Contact Phone, Line Address, City, Post Code, Country, when clicking on the add profile the page would redirect to Profiles and the new reservation would be added
 -	User Story 5.2: Edit Profile - As an admin user I can edit an existing profile by updating any Group name, Contact name, Contact Email, Contact Phone, Line Address, City, Post Code, Country, when clicking on the edit profile the page would redirect to profiles and the profiles would be updated
 -	User Story 5.3: Delete Profile - As an admin user I can delete a profile by confirming I want to delete
+-	User Story 5.4: View Profile - As an admin user I can see all the existing Profiles by navigating to the Profiles page

 ### Feature Six Users
 #### Description Feature Six